AyeAyeApi/Api/README.md

 - The `[name]` is the name of the endpoint.
 - `Endpoint` is literally the word "Endpoint".
 It helps us know what we're dealing with.

-You can put define any parameters you like for the method, and Aye Aye will automatically populate them for you.
+You can define any parameters you like for the method, and Aye Aye will automatically populate them for you.

 Controllers can also reference other controllers with methods named like this `[name]Controller()`